Contact Us

 Gulbahar Karatas

 On average, residential proxy prices range from $3 to $15 per GB, while datacenter proxies can start as low as $0.5 per IP.
-We analyzed the top providers’ prices for the 3 most common proxies from 10GB to 10TB & identified the lowest pricing for other volumes.
+We analyzed the top providers’ prices for the 3 most common proxy sizes (10GB to 10TB & identified the lowest pricing for other volumes.

 Below is the calculator to estimate your exact costs.
 First, here are the top performers from our tests for quick selection: